October half-term provided the perfect opportunity to explore beautiful Normandy with its rich history and even richer food!

 The pièce-de-resistance is undoubtedly the authentic American C-47 plane used in the operation.
 We were lucky enough to be given a guided tour of the inside!

 All in all, my first visit to Normandy exceeded all expectations.
 It’s a place full of interesting historical sites and breathtaking open countryside.
 And the food is to die for too!
-It’s also a wonderfully safe place for students to experience the French culture and practise speaking French – I would certainly recommend a visit!
+It’s also a wonderfully safe place for students to experience the French culture and practise speaking French, so I would certainly recommend a visit!